CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 I executed a thorough three-phase penetration test for Rekall Corporation's network, successfully meeting all predefined objectives.
 Each phase centered on scrutinizing web applications, Linux, and Windows system hosts, uncovering twenty-four vulnerabilities spanning from low to critical severity.

-In Phase 1, my web application assessment identified pressing security issues, encompassing Cross-Site Scripting (XSS), Local File Inclusion (LFI), sensitive data leakage, and more.
+In Phase 1, my web application assessment identified pressing security issues, encompassing Cross-Site Scripting (XSS), Insecure Direct Object Reference (IDOR), Local File Inclusion (LFI), sensitive data leakage, and more.
 The report provides a detailed breakdown of specific vulnerabilities with corresponding flags, underscoring the necessity for swift attention.

 Moving to Phase 2, the assessment of Linux systems unveiled critical vulnerabilities, including open-source data exposure, Apache Tomcat Remote Code Execution (RCE), Shellshock, and susceptibility in the Drupal service.
 My report emphasizes the urgency of addressing unauthorized privilege escalation promptly.